DerSarco/appwrite-example/readme.md

     }
 ```

-the reason why i write this function in this way is because you can subscribe to any tipe of entities so if you want to try other entity and see how this works with your own type, just pass the correct value from your viewmodel.
+the reason why I write this function in this way is because you can subscribe to any tipe of entities so if you want to try other entity and see how this works with your own type, just pass the correct value from your viewmodel.

-Well, talking about viewmodels, in this case we are going to use a very short one, i'm just give the explanation on the function call of our AppWriteRealtime.kt class.
+Well, talking about viewmodels, in this case we are going to use a very short one, I'm just give the explanation on the function call of our AppWriteRealtime.kt class.

 Now, to uses this we need a few things, first of all we are working with Jetpack Compose, so for local storage we are going to use a MutableStateFlow to react and our function call and a subscription variable to handle the channel